dasensioco/edu-devcamp/HOL/HOL10/README.md

 * For the Share to Teams complete [HOL 2](./../HOL2) to install and configure the Microsoft Teams client.
 * For the Immersive Reader install [Node.js](https://nodejs.org) and Yarn.

-### Note (only relevant while Share to Teams is in Developer Preview)

-To view this functionality in Developer Preview, you'll need to:

-1. Go to https://teams.microsoft.com from the same browser that you wish to test the functionality from.
-2. Set your browser client to Developer Preview (similar to how you would configure your desktop client for Developer Preview).
-    * Click your Avatar in the top right corner.
-    * Select About, then Developer Preview.
-3. Test your configuration by going to https://teams.microsoft.com/share.
-The Share-to-Teams form should load.
-4. Proceed to test your application in a separate tab in the same browser.

-If you receive the error message "The resource you are looking for has been removed, had its name changed, or is temporarily unavailable." you have not properly configured your browser session to use Developer Preview.

-Only the desktop versions of Edge, Firefox, and Chrome are supported.

 [Back to top](#content)

 ---